As Sister Francis and I were

 And I saw a man sinning on the road up ahead and muttered,

-"I hope this one will catch on."
+"I hope this one will

 Sister Young and Sister Dyer - (MTC companions now both in Brazil)